Crisis management for nursing homes

 Don’t plan against likely scenarios.
 The crisis that strikes will always be the one you didn’t expect.
 But test your system using scenarios.

-When we create crisis management systems for clients, the first task is always to designate the crisis team members, assign responsibilities, and make sure they are trained to carry them out.
+When we create crisis planning management systems for clients, the first task is always to designate the crisis team members, assign responsibilities, and make sure they are trained to carry them out.
 Then identify key ‘publics’ where reputation and relationship matters most.
 And we make sure that they have contact details, 24/7.
 And that’s not just during working hours, because crises aren’t like shift workers.
 They don’t keep regular hours!

-Other basic rules of crisis management are to control the narrative, becoming the primary source of trusted information about your own story.
+Other basic rules of crisis planning are to control the narrative, becoming the primary source of trusted information about your own story.
 If you refuse to communicate, others will fill the vacuum, and they won’t have your interests at heart.
 And be truthful, frank and honest.
 If you are not, you will lose credibility, and without trust and credibility, in terms of crisis management, you’re dead.

 Finally, remember that blame tends to attach not to the fact that something went wrong, but to the fact that you mishandled putting it right.
 There are many cases where people have responded to crises so well that, when all is calm again, their reputations have actually blossomed.
 There’s no reason why that shouldn’t apply to you.